oureveryday/Steamless_CLI/README.md

 The goal of Steamless is to make a single solution for unpacking all Steam DRM packed files.
 Steamless aims to support as many games as possible.<br>
 However, due to personal limited funds, I cannot test every game myself.

+Modded to use steamless with command line by "Steamless.CLI.exe".
+Usage: Steamless.CLI.exe EXEFILE

 # What Steamless Wont Do For You